HenrikJoreteg/SoundEffectManager/README.md

 ## Credits

-Built (rather hastily) by @HenrikJoreteg for use in http://andbnag.com.
+Built (rather hastily) by [@HenrikJoreteg](http://twitter.com/henrikjoreteg) for use in [And Bang](http://andbnag.com).
 Which you should totally check out if you work with a team, for anything, ever.